3650-Real-Estate-Trust-2-LLC/2023-01-popcorn-findings/data/0xRobocop-G.md

-# [G-01] State variables can be made immutable to save gas:

-Variables that are immutable don't occupy storage slots of the contract, rather they are stored of the bytecode directly.
-So they access is cheaper because there is no need for the SLOAD instruction.

-# [G-02] Sometimes is better to do assigments of structs from storage to local storage rather than doing them from storage to memory
+# [G-01] Sometimes is better to do assigments of structs from storage to local storage rather than doing them from storage to memory

 The Solidity Documentation has a [section](https://docs.soliditylang.org/en/v0.8.18/types.html#data-location-and-assignment-behaviour) for data location and assigment behavior.
 It says that when assigments are: